Engine–generator: Components

-Types
+Overview

 Engine–generators are available in a wide range of power ratings.
 These include small, hand-portable units that can supply several hundred watts of power, hand-cart mounted units that can supply several thousand watts and stationary or trailer-mounted units that can supply over a million watts.
 Regardless of the size, generators may run on gasoline, diesel, natural gas, propane, bio-diesel, water, sewage gas or hydrogen.
 Most of the smaller units are built to use gasoline (petrol) as a fuel, and the larger ones have various fuel types, including diesel, natural gas and propane (liquid or gas).
 Some engines may also operate on diesel and gas simultaneously (bi-fuel operation).

+Prime mover

 Engines

 Many engine–generators use a reciprocating engine, with fuels mentioned above.
 This can be a steam engine, such as most coal-powered fossil-fuel power plants use.
 Some engine–generators use a turbine as the engine, such as the industrial gas turbines used in peaking power plants and the microturbines used in some hybrid electric buses.

 The generator voltage (volts), frequency (Hz) and power (watts) ratings are selected to suit the load that will be connected.
 Portable engine–generators may require an external power conditioner to safely operate some types of electronic equipment.

-Engine-driven generators fueled on natural gas fuel often form the heart of small-scale (less than 1,000 kW) combined heat and power installations.
+Engine-driven generators fueled on natural gas often form the heart of small-scale (less than 1,000 kW) combined heat and power installations.